supply chain review

 Your supply chain may well be the biggest profit lever you can control.
 For most companies, the supply chain represents 10–20% of revenue.
 Yet it remains one of the least optimized parts of the business.
 A targeted 10–20% improvement in this area can increase net profit by 30% to 100%, without any additional sales.
 Few other levers offer this level of upside with comparable speed and risk.

-As a result, based on multiple surveys, only about a quarter of companies are true supply-chain leaders with a “tuned” supply chain boasting advanced planning, solid network design, good 3PL/carrier management and decent data.
+Based on multiple surveys, only about a quarter of companies are true supply-chain leaders with a “tuned” supply chain boasting advanced planning, solid network design, good 3PL/carrier management and decent data.
 The rest still have double-digit cost-improvement headroom, with a meaningful share sitting in the ‘seriously under-optimized’ bucket.

 Common supply chain challenges